-25 years ago, Nipton was virtually abandoned but in 1984, the entire town was purchased for 200 grand by geologist Gerald freemen.
+Nipton - Hotel Nipton.
+25 years ago Nipton was virtually abandon but in 1984 the entire town was purchased for 200 grand by geologist Gerald freemen.
 He installed solar panels to power the entire town and Wi-Fi.
 It's now home to the Hotel Nipton, The El Oasis Café and the Nipton Trading Post.

-Originally constructed in 1904, Hotel Nipton was restored by Freeman in 1986, and recently refurbished in 2004.
-This 5 bedroom Hotel is open as a bed-and-breakfast inn to serve visitors of Mojave.
+Originally constructed in 1904 Hotel Nipton was restored by Freeman in 1986, and recently refurbished in 2004.
+This 5-bedroom Hotel is open as a bed-and-breakfast inn to serve visitors of Mojave.
 This 100 plus year old Hotel was favorite getaway to silent film actress Clara Bow.
 Room 3 was her room and is a patron favorite.
 Room 1 is the Train Room, because it facing the train tracks with many windows.
 I stayed in room 5, the newest additions and wasn't bothered by the train whistles.
 There is a Jacuzzi and a pond on the property.
-A clean, well maintained facility offers a western movie big sky experience.
+A clean, well-maintained facility offers a western movie big sky experience.
 The El Oasis Café food is exemplary and Chef grows their own herbs and uses his mother recipes.
+Whatever you desire they can cook up, Vegan, Gluten Free to home made blended smoothies made with fresh fruits and veggies.
 The Nipton Trading Post stocks beer, wine and snacks.
-Nipton also offers tented cabins, roomy enough for a party of six.
+Nipton also offers RV space, hook ups and tented cabins, each accommodating up to four adults but roomy enough for a family of six.
 These Eco-Lodges are designed to provide a comfortable camping experience in the natural desert environment.
-Each cabin is air-cooled and outfitted with two double beds, a wood-fired stove, electric lights and overhead fan, table and chairs.
-It's the "only" hotel within the Mojave National Preserve and is a completely unique and enjoyable experience.
+Each cabin is air-cooled and outfitted with two double bed sized bedsteads, a wood fired stove, electric lights and overhead fan, table and chairs.
+It's the "only" hotel within the Mojave National Preserve but more importantly, this is a completely unique and enjoyable experience.